rickstaa/warnings-discord-bot/README.md

 Here's a breakdown of the fields:

-- **keyword_lists**: This is an array of objects, each representing a unique set of conditions for the bot to monitor.
-Each object in this array has the following properties:
+- **alert_rules**: An array of objects, each representing a unique alert rule.
+An alert rule defines conditions that, when met, trigger a bot warning.
+Each object has the following properties:
-  - **keywords**: An array of strings.
-The bot will monitor chat messages for these keywords.
+  - **keywords**: An array of strings for the bot to monitor.
+Used only if no regex is provided.
+  - **regex_patterns**: An array of regular expressions for the bot to monitor.
+Overrides keywords if provided.
   - **warning_message**: A string that defines the warning message the bot will send when a chat message matches the keywords.
   - **external_link_required**: A boolean value.
 If set to `true`, the bot will only issue a warning if the message contains both the specified keywords and an external link.
   - **excluded_roles**: An array of strings.
 If specified, the bot will not issue a warning if the message author has at least one of the roles in this list.
   - **required_roles**: An array of strings.
 If specified, the bot will only issue a warning if the message author has at least one of the roles in this list.

-Please note that all string comparisons performed by the bot are case-insensitive.
+Please note that all keyword comparisons performed by the bot are case-insensitive.

+>[!IMPORTANT]\
+> When writing regular expressions in the JSON configuration file, remember to escape backslashes.
+For example, `\b(word)\b` should be written as `\\b(word)\\b`.

 ## Contributing